With an incredible 82% of workers wanting to work flexibly, it’s clear that the tide is turning towards a more flexible approach to working hours.

 But how does flexible working actually benefit employees?
 What is it about a more adaptable work pattern that so appeals to people?

-Flexible working can be an important part of your employee wellbeing strategy thanks to the way it helps reduce stress and allows employees to lead healthier lives.
+Flexible working policies can be an important part of your employee wellbeing strategy thanks to the way it helps reduce stress and allows employees to lead healthier lives.
+Hybrid working has become the new norm in workplaces all over the UK.

 By giving employees more time to exercise and eat more healthily, flexible working can improve physical and mental health.
 What’s more, spending time with family, friends and pets helps reduce stress and increase a person’s sense of wellbeing and life satisfaction.